yguel/scara_tutorial_ros2/README.md

 Now that our scara robot's hardware is ready to be loaded as a plugin let's run our scara robot!

-## Launching and interacting with the Scara robot

 ## Acknowledgments